-When I first contemplated buying my Nintendo Wii, I was excited about the new set of controls and the fact that I could use the Wiimote as a sword, so when I first saw the trailer for the first Red Steel I was completely sold on the Nintendo Wii.
+When I first contemplated, I was excited about the new set of controls and the fact that I could use the Wiimote as a sword, so when I first saw the trailer for the first Red Steel I was completely sold on the Nintendo Wii.

 Unfortunately, the first game wasn’t as good as you would have expected it to be.
 The pointer was jumping all over the place; the sword fighting was very basic and got to a point where I just didn’t want to swing the Wiimote anymore.
 Everything I was excited about before I played the first game was a let down.
 I did, however, play the game to the very end as it was something that was completely new and, at the time, was one of the first games I had played on the Wii.
 Had I reviewed the game at the time, I would have given it a two out of five.
 Although it wasn’t completely awful, it was still quite a big let down.